mennetorelli/Plumberz/README.md

 * the file is read with `sourceFile`, which produces a `ByteString` to be sent downstream.
 * Then the `ByteString` is converted in a Text with `decodeUtf8C`.
 * Each character of the `ByteString` is mapped to the toLower function, using the `omapCE` function.
-  This is an example of the ability of Conduit to work with chunked data.
+  This is an example of the ability of Conduit to work with **chunked data**.
   Here the issue is that instead of having a stream of `Char` values, we have a stream of `Text` values, and our `mapC` function will work on the `Text`s.
   But our `toUpper` function works on the `Char`s inside of the `Text`.